nikolaspfannenschmidt/spatial_turn_in_content_moderation_archive/README.md

 VRChat Inc. and Meta Platforms Inc. and remain under their respective copyright and usage rights.

+The archived contents are provided for non-commercial scholarly analysis only, in accordance with § 60c UrhG.

 The repository itself (structure, file organization, metadata) is provided without its own license and may be used only within the scope of academic research, citation, and documentation.